-- WHY CARE ABOUT BURMA?
+- WHY CARE ABOUT MYANMAR?

 - WHO WE ARE

-To address basic and critical emergency health needs, our partner organization, the Karen Department of Health and Welfare (KDHW), developed a mobile medical system uniquely adapted to the region: A network of tiny clinics now dot eastern Burma, with local health workers carrying supplies on their backs, walking for weeks through remote jungles, separated from their families, risking arrest and injury — all to get medical training and reach patients.
+To address basic and critical emergency health needs, our partner organization, the Karen Department of Health and Welfare (KDHW), developed a mobile medical system uniquely adapted to the region: A network of tiny clinics now dot eastern Myanmar, with local health workers carrying supplies on their backs, walking for weeks through remote jungles, separated from their families, risking arrest and injury — all to get medical training and reach patients.

-More than 300 senior health workers are now trained to triage patients in the field, provide longer-term trauma care in village clinics, and following a Training-of-Trainers model, implement their own workshops for newer health workers inside Burma.
+More than 300 senior health workers are now trained to triage patients in the field, provide longer-term trauma care in village clinics, and following a Training-of-Trainers model, implement their own workshops for newer health workers inside Myanmar.
 Additionally, CPI helps procure surgical instruments, anesthetics and other key supplies essential to save lives and limbs.